Telecominfraproject/wlan-cloud-ucentralsec/README.md

 function provided.
 In this case, security.

 ### Certificates
-Of course we need certificates.
+Of course, we need certificates.
 In our case, we already have existing certificates we have.
 You should find out how your file name correspond to our names.
 We suggest reusing the same names we use so it is easier to use our default configuration files.
 We suggest using proper certificates for the publicly visible interfaces.
 For private interfaces, self-signed certificates are OK.
 We will not describe how to use/create private certificates here.